Phase coding semi-quantum key distribution system based on the Single-state protocol: Appendix B: Proof of the CTRL operation

-Therefore, without introducing errors, Eve cannot obtain any information about the key.
-In the above proof, the analysis of the CTRL bit was not conducted.
-It can be easily proven that if Eq.\eqref{<13>} holds, then Eq.\eqref{<10>} is also satisfied simultaneously.
-However, this does not imply that the CTRL operation in this system can be ignored.
-Below, we will demonstrate the necessity of the CTRL operation for ensuring the security of this system.
+{B.\arabic{equation}} Here we will demonstrate the necessity of the CTRL operation for ensuring the security of this system.
 We will use an example where Eve only attacks the backward channel, which can be seen as a special case of Eve implementing a two-way attack.
 Since Eve only attacks the backward channel, ${\hat U_F}$ can be regarded as the identity operator ${\hat I_E}$ in the previous analysis.
-Therefore, Eq.\eqref{<6>} can be rewritten as:
+Therefore, the states held by Bob can be represented as:

 When Alice chooses the SIFT(0) operation, the states held by Alice, Bob can be represented as:

 When Alice chooses the SIFT(1) operation, the states held by Alice, Bob can be represented as:

 After Alice performs selective modulation, Eve implements an attack ${\hat U_R}$ on the quantum state of the backward channel.
 The final quantum state of Alice 's chosen CTRL is: